-With no new technology required was found a way to double the transfer speed, but still was not fast enough to reach the 3G standards defined for the future.
+With no new technology required, a way was found to double the transfer speed, although was not fast enough to reach the 3G standards defined for the future.
 The idea was to change the modulation scheme to 8-PSK.
-This technology was called EDGE or EGPRS and as explained it’s an extended only version of GSM.
+This technology was called Enhanced Data for GSM Evolution (EDGE) or Enhanced General Packet Radio Service (EGPRS) an extended version of GSM.

 Operators and providers revenues were coming mainly from voice (>70%) and the mindset was to migrate towards more applications, services and new systems [5].
 Technological progress and voice/data combination contributed as well to motivate a new system.
 Taking that in consideration European Telecommunications Standards Institute (ETSI) started the work, carried out later by Third Generation Partnership Project (3GPP) organization for the next generation mobile networks in a system called Universal Mobile Telecommunication System (UMTS).

-Combining aspects of 2G the 3GPP model idea, shown in figure 2.4, pass from a vertical model to a horizontal one, in which the service and transport layers are independent of the access technology used.
+Combining aspects of the 2G technology the 3GPP model idea, shown in figure 2.4, is transformed from a vertical model to a horizontal one, in which the service and transport layers are independent of the access technology used.
 This allowed to create a single set of services, generic application servers, a common session control, a consistent user experience and improve operational efficiency to any device anywhere and in any access technology.